catalincristea13/smart-impact-it-test/README.md

 5. Optimize search with a delay of 1 second in order to not create api call everytime is typed a letter

 ## Next steps:
-1. Limit number of gists to show(let's say 10 items) and using url parameters "per_page" and "page" and create a "Show more" button to get the next 10 gists and so on to improve UX and performance of page.
+1. Limit number of gists to show(let's say 10 items) and create a "Show more" button to get the next 10 gists and so on using url parameters "per_page" and "page" to improve UX and performance of page.
 The same will be good for files and forks if is possible.